-8th edition of the award ceremony of the Ernest and Claire Heilbronn Foundation
+8th edition of the Ernest and Claire Heilbronn Foundation awards ceremony

-The Ernest and Claire Heilbronn Foundation, under the aegis of the Fondation du Mémorial de la Shoah recognized as a public utility, aims to reward those who, through their work and research, contribute to the history of the Jews in France, education against racism and antisemitism, and the history of the Second World War in France.
+The Ernest and Claire Heilbronn Foundation, under the aegis of the Shoah Memorial Foundation, recognized as a public utility, aims to reward those who, through their work and research, contribute to the history of Jews in France, education against racism and anti-Semitism, and the history of World War II in France.

-Memorial of the Shoah – Heilbronn Prize 2026 © Laurent_Bagnis
+Shoah Memorial – Heilbronn Prize 2026 © Laurent_Bagnis

 The jury and the founding members of the Ernest and Claire Heilbronn Foundation unanimously awarded the following prizes which will be presented: